-While studies on bourbon boasting health benefits are very much up for debate, if you’re going to drink in moderation, bourbon is a great liquor choice as it does contain antioxidant properties and is low in both sugar and carbohydrates.
+While studies on bourbon boasting health benefits are very much up for debate, if you’re going to drink in moderation, bourbon is a great liquor choice as it contains antioxidant properties and is low in sugar and carbohydrates.

 In order to help you in your search for the perfectly concocted cocktail on or off the rocks, StudyFinds set out to find the finest bottles available.
 StudyFinds visited 10 of the leading expert websites to find the best bourbon whiskeys that were rated the highest.
 Our list is ranked based on the most-recommended flavors across these sites.
 Let us know if we missed your favorite in the comments below.
 Cheers!